PaulyPedantic/randomQuoteGen/README.md

-This project is my first attempt at the FreeCodeCamp.com randome quote generator project.
+This project is my first attempt at the FreeCodeCamp.com random quote generator project.